tinue/apa102-pi/README.md

 The library is designed to take care of the details about sending colour commands.
 It is supposed to be educational, and is therefore written in Python.
 The library is fast enough to produce nice colour effects on a 300 LED strand, even though it is running via the Python interpreter.
 However, if you need something really fast, e.g. to drive a small "display" based on APA102 LEDs with 15 frames per second, then you have to look elsewhere.

 ## Prerequisites
-* A Raspberry Pi, running an up-to-date version of Raspbian (the library is tested with the 2016-02-09 version of Raspbian Jessie Lite).
+* A Raspberry Pi, running an up-to-date version of Raspbian (the library is tested with the 2017-04-10 version of Raspbian Jessie Lite).
 * SPI enabled and active (raspi-config, Advanced Options, SPI, Enable and load the module by default)
 * The SPI must be free and unused
 * A library named "spidev", Version 3.
 I used the one from here: https://github.com/doceme/py-spidev
 * Python 3: Some people tried with Python 2 and reported it working, but I can't vouch for this myself.
 I used Python 3 for all development and test.
 Note that you need to install "spidev" with Python 3!
 If you install with Python 2, then the library is invisible for Python 3 applications.

-Ideally, a 5$ Raspberry Pi Zero is dedicated to the task of driving the LEDs.
+Ideally, a 10$ Raspberry Pi Zero W is dedicated to the task of driving the LEDs.
 The connector to the LED stripe can be soldered directly to the correct ports on the board.

 ## Wiring